matthiasnoback/symfony-bundle-plugins/README.md

 configuration.
 This basically makes your bundles conform to the open/closed principle.

+## Setup

+Install this library in your project by running

+    composer require matthiasnoback/symfony-bundle-plugins

 ## Example

 First, your bundle should extend `BundleWithPlugins`.
 You need to implement